gnachman/iterm2-website/source/restoration.md

 <a href="/misc/restoration-demo.mov">Demo Video</a>

 ### Availability
-This feature is available in the current 2.9 branch, including the nightly builds.
+This feature is available in the current 2.9 branch, including the nightly builds, and the most recent beta.

 ### Notes